-This recipe was inspired by Elana’s Pantry Purple Velvet Torte.
-It was my first time making a dessert with beets, and I will say, it worked out very well.
+These spicy red velvet brownies make for a unique Valentine’s Day dessert (or for anytime!).
+This was my first time making a dessert with beets and I must say, it worked out very well.
 There’s still a little bit of beet flavor, but the honey tones it down and the cocoa makes for a nice complement.
 Additionally, these are incredibly moist.
 That would actually be how I’d describe the brownies if I could only pick one word.
 Maybe red (or reddish) too, if I could pick two words.

 - 3 cups red beets, chopped

 - 1/2 cup raw honey

 - 1 Tbsp pure vanilla extract